renana/osd-github-101/OSD-Smart/career.md

 3. Have conversations with your mentor
 4. Get feedback from people you worked with
 5. Be open-minded
+6. Be open to feedback
+7. Be confident in yourself

 ## Add your own tip to the list or constribute a visual change